Colonel (R) Jill W. Chambers

 From 2009-2011 Jill went to Iraq six times and Afghanistan once, seeing first hand our service members in their element and enhancing her understanding of their needs as they return from deployments.
 She continues to focus on Integrative Medicine to treat the body, mind and spirit and supports Experience Based practices.

-Jill serves on the SBA’s Advisory Committee on Veterans Business Affairs and The American Legion TBI/PTS Ad Hoc Committee.
-Most recently, as of June 2011, she is serving as an external Advisory Board member for the Institute for Veterans and Military Families at Syracuse University.
+Jill has served on the SBA’s Advisory Committee on Veterans Business Affairs and The American Legion TBI/PTS Ad Hoc Committee.
+Since of June 2011, she is serving as an external Advisory Board member for the Institute for Veterans and Military Families at Syracuse University.
 Partnering with JPMorgan Chase, this is the first institute of its kind serving as a national center in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.
+As of April 2014 Jill is serving as an Advisory Board memeber for Operation Reinvent and working with Founder Julie Lewit-Nirenerg who began her career with Gloria Steimen at Ms Magazine.
+Operation Reinvent is a milti-proged initiative and a leading advocate for women veterans.
+It consists of seven separate programs that work together t provide our women veterans a much needed re-rentry, reboot and reintergration path into civilian society.

 Additionally, in recognition of her rare gifts as a leader and her many groundbreaking accomplishments over 30 years of service, she was selected as the Senior Professional Women’s Association Department of Defense Woman of the Year for 2010.